Ratstail91/Toy/getting-started/standard-library.md

 ## getValues(self: dictionary)

 This function returns an array of all values with non-null keys stored within the dictionary.
 The order is undefined.

-## hash(self)

-This function returns a hashed value of `self`.

-This function uses the internal literal hashing algorithms.
-As such, the following can't be hashed:

-* functions
-* types
-* opaques
-* `null`

-Any attempt to hash these will return -1, except `null` which returns 0.

 ## indexOf(self: array, value)